Second City derby: Players

 Unlike, for example, the Old Firm derby, there is no shortage of players who have appeared for both clubs.
 Villa legend Harry Hampton transferred to Blues after the First World War and helped the club to the Second Division title.
 The last established first-team player to make this move was Des Bremner in 1984, though there had been loan signings and movement of youth players during this period.
-The most recent permanent transfer from Aston Villa to Birmingham City was that of Gary Gardner in Summer 2019, his brother Craig was the previous player to move from Villa to Birmingham in 2010.
-The last player to move directly in the other direction was Spanish Winger Jota in the same transfer window.
+The most recent permanent transfer from Aston Villa to Birmingham City was that of Ireland international Scott Hogan, who moved for an undisclosed fee in September 2020.
+The last player to move directly in the other direction was Spanish winger Jota in the summer of 2019.

 Notable players who have been transferred directly between the clubs are listed below.